karencfisher/simple-chat/readme.md

 </span>

 You can also define different use cases aside as an AI assistant or chat bot by defining a different pretext.
-For example, to serve as an English to French translator, create a pretext.txt file containing
+For example, to use as an English to French translator, create a pretext.txt file containing
+simply:

 ```
 Translate English to French